Famous/famous/README.md

 =======

 Famo.us provides a powerful JavaScript framework designed to build rich, interactive web applications.
-Famo.us takes an opinionated approach to developing, maintaining a tight control of rendering to achieve UI performance.
+Famo.us takes an opinionated approach to web development, maintaining a tight control of rendering to achieve performance.
 The framework also maintains strict modularity for flexibility.
 Paired with server-side technology designed to match Famo.us on the front end, you can finally create high quality applications that was once reserved only for native development.

-The Famo.us front end is currently optimized to work for mobile devices on iOS (6 and above) and Android (4.3 and above).
-Broader support for more browsers is coming.
+Famo.us is in public beta, and currently optimized to work for mobile devices on iOS 6+ and Android 4.3+.
+Broader support is coming.

-Famous is currently in public beta.
-Expect additions and changes to be rapid during this early period.
+If you have any problems at all, we recommend you join our [IRC channel (#famous on Freenode)][IRC] for live help.

 > "The only constant is change." — Heraclitus

 ## Installation
-Famous can be installed in one of two ways:
+Famo.us can be installed in one of two ways:

 ### Grunt Toolbelt

 If you would like to get started right away you can install our [yeoman generator][github-generator] via npm.

-    npm install -g generator-famous
+    npm install -g yo grunt-cli bower generator-famous mkdir newProject
-    mkdir newProject
     cd newProject
     yo famous
     grunt serve

-Preparing your project for production is then as simple as:
+Preparing your project for distribution is then as simple as:

     grunt